 MobileDetect by DetectaChem brings narcotic testing out of the lab and into the smartphone.
-The MobileDetect app tests for methamphetamines, opiates, and other narcotics by capturing a photo of a MobileDetect Pouch ($1.99-$3.49 each) that contains a testing sample and analyzing the reaction that has taken place.
-Users swab a sample into a pouch, then scan the pouch’s QR code through the app, which delivers results in seconds.
+The MobileDetect app tests for methamphetamines, opiates, and other narcotics by capturing a photo of a MobileDetect Pouch ($24.90 to $34.90 each) that contains a testing sample and analyzing the reaction that has taken place.

 The presumptive colorimetric field test pouches register even non-visible amounts of residue.
 By replacing the old industry standard of color charts with a system that adjusts for situational lighting, the app reduces the possibility of human error and inherent bias.